rafaelrubenstein/personalwebsite/README.md

 ## Features
 - resume
 - project portfolio
+- about me
-- contact page
+- blogs

 ### Tasks
 - project currently in the first stage
 - design and features
-- currently using streamlit
 - end goal is a web application built using flask